itsbalamurali/balticum/README.md

 ## Documentation

-For detailed instructions on how to use the Baltic ID library crate, refer to the doc.rs documentation.
+For detailed instructions on how to use the balticum library crate, refer to the doc.rs documentation.

 ## Contributing

-Contributions to the Baltic ID crate are welcome!
+Contributions to the balticum crate are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
 Pull requests are also encouraged.

 ## License